estebanmunchjones2019/burger-builder-Redux-Saga-functional-components/README.md

 ## General info

 This project was coded to learn [React](https://github.com/facebook/react) best practices and patterns.
-[Redux](https://github.com/facebook/react) was used to manage state and [redux-saga](https://www.npmjs.com/package/redux-saga) was used to perform asynchronous tasks. **All the components are _functional components_**, so **hooks** were used to replace the traditional life cycle hook methods used in _class based_ components.
+[Redux](https://github.com/facebook/react) was used to manage state and [redux-saga](https://www.npmjs.com/package/redux-saga) was used to perform asynchronous tasks. **All the components are _functional components_**.